 Best Known For

 Comedic actor Tracy Morgan, known for his unpredictable antics, got his big break on Saturday Night Live.
-His 30 Rock character is loosely based on his over-the-top personality.
+His 30 Rock character was loosely based on his over-the-top personality.

 Think you know about Biography?